texxasrulez/imscp_xtraroundcubeplugins/README.md

 This plugin adds contextual menu for folders in Roundcube.

-### easy_unsubscribe
+### easy_unsubscribe plugin

 Just like it sound, easily unsubscribe from newsletters.

-### fail2ban
+### fail2ban plugin

 Ban IP Addresses trying to guess their way into your system.
 Failed attempts are logged by IP and stored in database and iptables.
 IPs are released after a certain amount of time.
+Fail2ban needs to be installed.

-### folder_info
+### folder_info plugin

-Adds a label to notify deletion of Junk and Trash Folders
+Adds a label to notify deletion of Junk and Trash Folders.
+This is good if you setup your system to delete old emails from Junk and Trash folders.

 ### emoticons plugin

 This plugin parses and display smileys and other emoticons found in body of mails.

-### libcalendaring
+### libcalendaring plugin

 Required for calendar

-### libkolab
+### libkolab plugin

 Required for calendar

-### logon_page plugin

-This plugin allows to display additional information (HTML code block) at logon page.

-#### Configuration

-Put your content into the file config-templates/logon_page/logon_page.html It will be parsed by Roundcube Webmail templates engine, so you can use all template features (tags).

 ### managesieve plugin